cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-vasilis-bbs-per-verifier-linkability.md

-The Signer generate a signature from a secret key (SK), a the commitment with proof, and optionally over a `header`, a vector of `messages`, and optional `signer_bling` using the BlindSign procedure from [@!I-D.irtf-vasilis-blind-bbs].
+The Signer generate a signature from a secret key (SK), a the commitment with proof, and optionally over a `header`, a vector of `messages`, and optional `signer_bling` using the BlindSign procedure from [@!I-D.kalos-bbs-blind-signatures].

 ```
 1. blind_signature = BlindSign(SK, PK, commitment_with_proof, header,